 The authors have spoken extensively to many people who concern themselves with Mossad or are connected to Mossad.
 As a result, they have presented a book, which is a fascinating read on Mossad’s many missions.

 The book almost reads like a spy novel.
-The authors have restrained themselves from giving too much technical information to compelling the book.
+The authors have restrained themselves from giving too much technical information to compel readers.
 The stories are often narrated in a movie style, facilitating visualization and imagination.

-The book is divided into many chapters, each reading like a standalone story covering a particular mission.
-But it is still challenging to put the book down after each chapter because it is so compelling when you get down to read it.
-So many stories appear to be incredulous, but the authors assure you that they’re all real and true.
+The book is divided into chapters, each reading like a standalone story covering a particular mission.
+But putting the book down after each chapter is still challenging because it is so compelling when you get down to read it.
+So many stories appear skeptical, but the authors assure you they’re all accurate and true.

 Mossad enigma and Aura as an intelligence agency grow as the book progresses.
 Some of the most famous and dangerous missions of the Israeli secret services, covered in this book, are the captain of the infamous Nazi criminal Adolf Eichmann’s eradication of Black September.